 Typically, talk performs poorly in the evening.
-That’s one reason so many talk stations program syndicated content at night.
-Local hosts, especially with cohosts, producers and news personnel are expensive.
+That’s one reason so many talk stations programs syndicated content at night.
+Local hosts, especially with cohosts, producers, and news personnel are expensive.

 Furthermore, traditional programming wisdom on music stations is to reduce personality content as night comes around.
 Those stations become a music machine, pumping out hit after hit, with limited personality breaks.

-This show breaks the mold, wins the time slot and may be the beginning of a trend that will define radio’s future: Personality!
+This show breaks the mold, wins the time slot, and could be the beginning of a trend that will define the radio industry’s future: Personality!